Home ยป Recipes ยป Desserts

 Ingredients for homemade Choco tacos including waffle mix, ice cream, and egg whites.

-Waffle mix: I used PEScience.
-Use code MATT to save on your order.
+• Waffle Mix: I used PEScience.
 Any mix is fine but it needs to be mix (or homemade mix) and not frozen waffles.

-Chocolate chips: I used mini semi-sweet chocolate chips.
-Butterscotch, white chocolate, sugar-free or peanut butter chips are amazing as well.
+• Chocolate Chips: I used mini semi-sweet chocolate chips.
+Butterscotch, white chocolate, peanut butter or dark chocolate chips are amazing as well.

-Ice cream: Bryers Carb Smart Vanilla Ice Cream to keep it low carb and high protein.
-Use any preferred ice cream though!
-This is a great recipe to use your CREAMi creations in.
+• Ice Cream: Bryers Carb Smart Vanilla Ice Cream to keep it low carb and high protein.
+Use your favorite ice cream flavor for these dessert tacos.

 Heat a mini waffle iron and spray with nonstick cooking spray.
 In a large bowl combine waffle mix, milk, water and egg whites.
 Whisk until no clumps remain.